Digital product development guide

 Don't miss out

 The first rule of data is: you can never get back what you didn’t collect.
-Thus, the product should be integrated with the right analytics tools right away.
+Therefore, the product should be integrated with the right analytics tools from the very beginning.

-Having the data from a longer time period makes it possible to utilise it in more sophisticated contexts later on.
-When you start receiving data from other sources (ie. digital marketing), make sure to integrate those with your analytics too.
+Having data over a longer time period makes it possible to use it in more sophisticated ways later on.
+When data from other sources – such as digital marketing – becomes available, it should also be integrated into your analytics setup.

-On the technical side, collecting error logs is crucial for fixing bugs and usability issues along the way.
+From a technical perspective, collecting error logs is essential for identifying and fixing bugs and usability issues throughout the product's lifecycle.

 Basic analytics

-Creating an analytics setup should start with a discussion: what are our KPIs?
+Creating an analytics setup should begin with a discussion: what are our KPIs?
 How do we measure usage patterns?
-What actions count as conversions?
-Can we link the marketing channels with our analytics to measure the success of our campaigns?
+Which actions count as conversions?
+Can we link our marketing channels with analytics to measure campaign success?

-The most used analytics platforms (ie. Google Ads, Localytics) are packed with enough features for almost any needs, but it is up to the user to make sure the setup and integrations work asintended.
+The most used analytics platforms offer abundant features, but it is up to the team to ensure the setup and integrations work as intended.

 Once the basic analytics setup is ready, it is a good idea to bring the essential metrics to a dashboard for easy access.